-Why does Newburgh need more trees and people to take care of them?
+Newburgh needs more trees & more people to take care of them.

 Join the Conservancy in caring for the trees we have now and planting new trees for future generations.
-Help ensure we have the beauty, shade, cooler & safer streets, oxygen, biodiversity & habitat, and stormwater mitigation benefits that trees provide.
+Help ensure we have the pollution absorption, stormwater mitigation, shade, cooler & safer streets, oxygen, biodiversity, habitat and other benefits that trees provide.

 WHAT BENEFITS DO TREES PROVIDE?